SystemsCyber/UTHP/PRU Programming/README.md

 ```bash
 git clone git://git.ti.com/pru-software-support-package/pru-software-support-package.git
 ```
 This support package contains the header files you need and also some nice examples in the example/am335x folder.
-I suggest you pick an example (such as PRU_gpioToggle) to start from.
+I suggest an example (such as PRU_gpioToggle) to start from.
 The critical part is that the include and include/am335x folders have some essential stuff.

 ### Build and deploy